Sorry, But These 8 Body Care Products Are A Big Scam

 Stretch Mark Lotion

 Stretch marks — faint or deep lines across the skin — are naturally occurring scars, often a result of quick growth.
-They are normal and common but no skincare can get rid of them entirely, explains Dr. Mansouri.
+They are normal and common but no skincare can get rid of them entirely, explains Dr Mansouri.
 She says that plenty of lotions she has come across lack evidence behind them.
-“Aside from stretch marks being natural, you can’t moisturize [them] away,” adds Lartey.
+“Aside from stretch marks being natural, you can’t moisturise [them] away,” adds Lartey.

 AdvertisementADVERTISEMENT